SpellholdStudios/The_Minotaur_and_Lilacor/README.md

 - Added component `DESIGNATED` number and "*the_minotaur_and_lilacor*" `LABEL`.
 - Added missing `HANDLE_CHARSETS` function to convert string entries for EE games.
 - Added native BG2:EE and EET compatibilities.
+- slandor.cre and ar0418.bcs files no longer overwritten, but patched now.
 - Added Polish translation by Cahir (<a href="http://www.shsforums.net/topic/41699-the-minotaur-and-lilacor/page-2#entry591480">BWP FixPack</a>).
 - Added German, Italian, Polish and Spanish WeiDU prompts.
 - Fixed typos in German and French tra files.